NetworkManager/NetworkManager/CONTRIBUTING.md

 Additionally, we require to build without compiler warnings for the warnings that we enable.
 Also, our language is C11 with some GCC-isms (like typeof(), expression statements, cleanup attribute).
 In practice, we support various versions of GCC and clang.
-The supported C "dialect", the compilers and libc are the one that we can practically build and test in our CI.
-We don't target a theoretical, pure C standard or a libc/compiler that we don't test.
+The supported C "dialect", compilers and libc are those that we can practically build and test in our CI.
+We don't target a theoretical, pure C11/POSIX standard or a libc/compiler that we cannot test.
 Patches for making NetworkManager more portable are welcome, if there is a practical use and CI tests.
+Glibc and musl libc are supported.

 ### Checkpatch